danielguillan/bem-constructor/README.md

 ### Download

-Download the Sass files in [stylesheets/](/stylesheets/) and place them in your Sass directory.
+Download [bem-constructor.scss](/dist/_bem-constructor.scss) and place it in your Sass directory.

 ### Bower